chrisckwong821/Blog/_posts/2017-09-01-Numerai_Tutorial-2.md

 comments: true
 ---

 In the previous article, I have demonstrated the method to iteratively read in the data for Numerai tournament, implement data preprocessing, and  high-level algorithms from scikit learn by creating a class variable.
-I have also included an implementation of adversarial validation, which is to intentionally select that most resemble the test data.
+I have also included an implementation of adversarial validation, which is to intentionally select training data which most resemble the test data.
 The assumption is that train and test sets may come from different distributions, and we are given a big set of training data relative to the test data that we can possibly waste some without losing too much information.

 Machine learning is an exercise of garbage in and Garbage out("GIGO").
 If you feed too complex data into a algorithm which does a lot of logics and maths, chances are you would get some meaningless output, as algorithms are at the end of days, merely a qunatiative representation of information.